8 Seconds: Korea’s Answer to Zara — Will It Go Global?

 Spao’s venture into China began in 2013 with the opening of its first flagship store.
 However, breaking into the Chinese fashion scene proved challenging.
 By 2017, the brand had nearly halved its store count in the region as it struggled to resonate with local consumers.
 Undeterred, Spao recalibrated its strategy.
 The brand is now doubling down on creating a familiar, Korean-inspired shopping experience in its Chinese stores—mirroring every detail, from product selection to interior design and even music playlists.

 But will this one-size-fits-all approach work?
-While Korean culture has a strong following globally, the Chinese retail market often demands localisation to thrive.
+While Korean culture has a strong following globally, the Chinese retail market often demands localization to thrive.
 Spao’s gamble on staying true to its roots could either solidify its presence as a unique player or continue to hinder its growth.

 Winning in Malaysia: A Blueprint for Success